griffithlab/pVACtools/docs/pvacseq/errors.rst

 **VCF contains more than one sample but sample_name is not set.**

 pVACseq supports running with a multi-sample VCF as input.
-However, it still requires the user to pick the sample to analyze, as only variants that are called in a sample will be processed.
+However, in this case it requires the user to pick the sample to analyze, as only variants that are called in the specified sample will be processed.

 When running a multi-sample VCF the ``sample_name`` parameter is used to identify which sample to analyze.
 Take, for example, the following ``#CHROM``